Flavor of the Weak: Reception

 The song initially saw success on alternative and modern rock radio, with programmers grouping the new band in with acts like Sum 41 or Good Charlotte.
 The band's fanbase and perception shifted drastically upon the song's crossover to the top 40 format; alternative stations began to disregard the band as a pop act.
 "Flavor of the Weak" was among the first of many crossover pop-punk hit singles in the early aughts.
 The song's huge success was unusual for the band, who had just formed: "We had never even played a real show, and all of a sudden we had a song on the radio," said Jones.
 Jones also observed the swift backlash from the alternative scene was strange: "The [pop] radio stations would speed the song up and do their own edits.
 It was really weird.
 I think it exposed us to a wider audience that we didn't have but it also took away our connection to the rock world."
 Due to the song's brief popularity, it is considered to have solidified American Hi-Fi's standing as a one-hit wonder.

 "Flavor of the Weak" was well-received by music critics.
 Robbie Daw at Billboard called the tune "a perfect mix of gritty guitars and infectious hooks."
 Anna Gaca at Spin ranked the song among the best pop-punk choruses of the 21st century.
 Mike Rampton at Kerrang! dubbed it "one of the all-time top entries [of its kind]."

 Music video

 The music video for the song, directed by Chris Applebaum, is a parody of the heavy metal documentary Heavy Metal Parking Lot.
 It takes place in 1986 and begins with a teenage boy, played by drummer Jason Sutter, and his friends cussing about how the heavy metal genre and its artists should be praised while punk rock belongs on Mars.
 The band American Hi-Fi is jokingly referenced among other metal musicians.
 The video then begins, flash-forwarding between a story about a girl who acts subservient to her boyfriend, not knowing about his cheating escapades, and the band performing.
-The video was a staple on MTV and MuchMusic USA.
+The video was a staple on MTV and MuchMusic USA video broadcasting playlists.